-So, how long does it take to become a foster parent?
-The short answer is around six months.
-This is a general estimate of the time it takes – however, in some cases it can take only three or four months.
-The time is based on the assessment process and how long it will take to become approved as a foster carer.
+On average, becoming a foster carer takes three to six months.
+This is a general estimate of the time it takes – the length of time is based on the assessment process and how long it will take to become approved as a foster carer.
 So, what is included in the fostering process?